 For each unit, I identify specific target standards/skills that we as a class will focus on.
 I share an ongoing self-assessment document with my students via Google Classroom.
 The document asks students to:

-- Rewrite the standards in language they can understand.
+- Rewrite the standards in student-friendly language they can understand.

 - Select pieces of work from the week and reflect on the skills they are developing.